-Reha-Stim Medtec is a family of companies dedicated to the development of user focused modern rehabilitation devices that assist therapists in their daily work.
+Reha-Stim Medtec is a privately owned group of companies dedicated to the development of modern rehabilitation devices for arm and gait training that assist therapists in their daily work and help patients to regain their ability to move.

 The company is headquartered in Zurich, Switzerland.